idf/Robot-In-Maze/README.md

   "parameter": 5
 }
 ```
-NOTICE: each json serial command at very end must end with
+NOTICE: In python each json serial command at very end must end with
 ```python
 '\n'
 some_serial_write_function(json.dumps(json_command)+'\n')